 Mike has handled many types of divorce matters, from contested divorces to amicable separations, divorces with modest asset portfolios to high net-worth estates, and especially divorces where children are involved.
 Most importantly, you’ll have a lawyer who’ll listen to you and work with you to develop a strategy to deal with a difficult situation.
 You’ll feel a sense of relief knowing that you can get through the proceedings and move on with your life.

-How Can a Divorce Lawyer Help Me?
+How Can a Divorce Lawyer in Houston Help Me?

 Children and Divorce